Elvis Presley singles discography: RIAA certifications

 The Recording Industry Association of America (RIAA) began to certify gold albums and singles in 1958, and Elvis Presley's first RIAA award, a gold single for "Hard Headed Woman", was certified on August 11, 1958.
 In August 1992, he was awarded with 110 gold, platinum and multi-platinum albums and singles, the largest presentation of gold and platinum record awards in history.
-According to Presley's record label, RCA, he is the best selling artist of all time, with sales over 1 billion records worldwide in all formats (600 million in the United States alone).
+According to reliable sources, Elvis Presley has sold up to 500 million records worldwide and is one of the best selling artists of all time.

 The RIAA does not certify sales of less than 500,000 units for albums and singles.
 Elvis has had numerous albums and singles which have sold hundreds of thousands of units each but have not reached the 500,000 threshold.
 Taken together, these could add up to millions in total sales that are not recognized by the RIAA.

 RIAA sales certifications are not automatic.
 The record company must pay a fee and request an audit from the RIAA in order to certify sales.
-During Elvis' life, RCA submitted few of Elvis' recordings for RIAA certification.
+During Presley's life, RCA submitted few of his recordings for RIAA certification.
 Instead of paying for RIAA certification, RCA and other companies would simply award their own "Gold Record" to artists based on their internal sales figures.
-As a consequence, some of Elvis' early sales information has been lost.
-RCA and BMG have researched archives and old files in an effort to reconstruct Elvis' sales figures.
-This has led to Elvis receiving numerous RIAA certifications posthumously.
+As a consequence, some of Presley's early sales information has been lost.
+RCA and BMG have researched archives and old files in an effort to reconstruct Presley's sales figures.
+This has led to Presley receiving numerous RIAA certifications posthumously.